 Only the privileged and high net-worth individuals could afford to get a metal card in the past.
 Today, metal cards can be affordable and just as easy to get as any other card.
 However, in most cases a good to excellent score is required to be approved for such cards.

 However, these services typically cost $150 or more.
 Not to mention you may have to give your card information to a third party.
 Users have had issues at the ATM or using the tap and pay feature.
 Given the drawbacks, it may be better to stick with your plastic card until you can earn the upgrade.

 How to destroy a metal credit card

 If you’re getting a replacement card, some banks will also send you a return envelope for your old card.
 If they don’t, call your bank and ask how to return your card.
 You could try cutting it with tin snips or use a lighter to melt the plastic coating.
-But, it may take a lot of your time and you if may not work.
+But, it may take a lot of your time and it may not work.

 Is a metal credit card worth it?

 Metal credit cards gained popularity because they look and feel luxurious.
 After all, once you put the metal card on the counter it tends to get noticed.
 However, metal cards are heavier than plastic and they can weigh down your wallet — especially if you have more than one card.
 Also, depending on which metal is used in their production, they could trigger airport metal detectors.

 But the material of your card shouldn’t be your only criteria.
 If you find that a certain card isn’t a good fit for you, it won’t matter much if it’s metal or plastic.